2023 Nicholls Colonels softball team

-The 2023 Nicholls Colonels softball team represents Nicholls State University during the 2023 NCAA Division I softball season.
-The Colonels play their home games at Swanner Field at Geo Surfaces Park and are led by second-year head coach Justin Lewis.
+The 2023 Nicholls Colonels softball team represented Nicholls State University during the 2023 NCAA Division I softball season.
+The Colonels played their home games at Swanner Field at Geo Surfaces Park and were led by second-year head coach Justin Lewis.
 They are members of the Southland Conference.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on January 26, 2023.
 Nicholls was picked to finish ninth in the Southland Conference with 32 votes.

 Preseason All-Southland team

 Two Nicholls players were named to the conference preseason second team.